zembutsu/docs.docker.jp/machine/reference/start.rst

 .. code-block:: bash

-   Usage: docker-machine restart [arg...]
+   Usage: docker-machine start [arg...]

-   Restart a machine
+   Start a machine

    Description:
       Argument(s) are one or more machine names.